 Thompson Animal Medical Center - Veterinary Clinic in La Crosse, WI

 Your friend’s diet is as important as yours.
 We offer prescription diets, flea & tick products, prescription shampoos, and limited general pet supplies.

 With the specialization in veterinary medicine, we sometimes consult with other specialists as needed at the University of Minnesota Veterinary Teaching Hospital and the University of Wisconsin-Madison Veterinary Medical Teaching Hospital.
-Specialized testing also can be done at Idexx Laboratory and Marshfield Laboratory.
+Specialized testing also can be done at Idexx Laboratory.

 We work with you to help you understand how you can keep your pet healthy.
 Continuing education is important for us, too.
 We keep up with advances in veterinary medicine through accredited veterinary seminars.